Skip to Content

 What Minerals Are in Vermont?

-There are several minerals that you can find in Vermont.
+You can find several minerals in Vermont.
 Some include diamonds, gold, feldspar, hornblende, chalcopyrite, dolomite, actinolite, talc, magnetite, fuchsite, marcasite, serpentine, calcite, diopside, pyrrhotite, malachite, chlorite, muscovite, beryl, ilmenite, bornite, or biotite, among many others.

-When it comes to finding diamonds in Vermont, there are almost no reports.
+There are almost no reports of finding diamonds in Vermont.
 Many believe that diamonds exist somewhere in the state.
 However, your best bet would be to join a rockhounding club to find them.

 At the Gihon River, gold is present in placers near Eden.
-When it comes to the White River, you can find it in placers near Braintree.
-The Missisquoi River is also filled with gold in placers near Orleans County.
-Another good place to find gold in Vermont is the Mad River, in placers near the Williams River.
+You can find the White River in places near Braintree.
+The Missisquoi River is also filled with gold in places near Orleans County.
+Another good place to find gold in Vermont is the Mad River near the Williams River.

 Finding Crystals in Vermont